illinoistech-itm/jhajek/itmt-430/vault-integration-tutorial/Readme.md

 ### Check if it Works

-You can see if you can succesfully authenticate to Vault as well as all the variables are properly defined using the `packer validate .` -- this command takes on new meaning using Vault Packer intergrations.
+You can see if you can successfully authenticate to Vault as well as all the variables are properly defined using the `packer validate .` -- this command takes on new meaning using Vault Packer integrations.

 ## Conclusion

-Congratualations.
-You have succesfully walked through creating a secure secrets environment, increased security by reducing manual secret management, and creating central secret integration.
+Congratulations.
+You have successfully walked through creating a secure secrets environment, increased security by reducing manual secret management, and creating central secret integration.
 This is one of the first steps in deploying cloud native applications is a secure manner.